 Ways to Save Money While Eating Gluten-Free at Disney

-It is expensive to eat out three meals a day in the Walt Disney World parks.
-We don’t eat out often, so we’ve come up with tricks to save money.
+Eating out three meals a day in the Walt Disney World parks can be expensive.
+We don’t eat out often, so we’ve developed strategies to save money.

 - Stay off-property or at a Disney Vacation Club villa with a kitchen.